 vii With no inherent ethics anywhere in nature, metaphysics as ideological / normative thought is as inevitable as is the inevitability of the constructed by humans nature of all ethics. viii Judeo-Christian as compared to classical / ancient Greek, but not to be confused with today's ZIO-JOO-KIKE-YIDZ who are the SYNAGOGUE OF SATAN.
 The biblical Jews are not the ZIO-JOO-KIKE-YIDZ of M-C-M-CAPITALISM-IMPERIALISM AND THE SYNANGOGUE OF SATAN.
-These, today's Jews are the SYNAGOGUE OF SATAN ZIO-JOO-KIKE-YIDZ who killed Christ and who have destroyed all "the West" in the last 2-3 centuries.
+These, today's Jews are the SYNAGOGUE OF SATAN ZIO-JOO-KIKE-YIDZ who Judas Iscariot betrayed and Caiaphas et al. SYNAGOGUE OF SATAN killed Christ and who have destroyed all "the West" in the last 2-3 centuries.